riffomonas/RR_R25_2014/research_plan.md

 that will allow us to track a participant's progress through the module.
 We will create a badge-based commendation system where participants gain varying points.
 In addition, participants will receive a certificate indicating completion of the program.
-As we track the participants activities within each module we will also be able to evaluate the usefulness of each activity and modify the content to overcome misconceptions or confusion in the material.
-Finally, we will assess the overall success of the module by sending an automated email to each participant at 1, 2, and 3 year anniversaries of the date they completed the module.
+As we track the participants' activities within each module we will also be able to evaluate the usefulness of each activity and modify the content to overcome misconceptions or confusion in the material.
+Finally, we will assess the overall success of the module by sending an automated email to each participant at 1, 2, and 3-year anniversaries of the date they completed the module.
 These emails will invite the participant to complete a survey that describes their current reproducible research  practices.
 We will monitor how they have changed relative to when they started the module.
 The evaluation plan